Overvoltage characteristics of atmospheric origin

 Between 2000 and 5000 storms are constantly undergoing formation throughout the world.
 These storms are accompanied by lightning strokes which represent a serious hazard for persons and equipment.
 Lightning flashes hit the ground at an average of 30 to 100 strokes per second, i.e. 3 billion lightning strokes each year.

-The table in Figure J3 shows the characteristic lightning strike values.
-As can be seen, 50% of lightning strokes have a current exceeding 33 kA and 5% a current exceeding 65 kA.
+The table in Figure J3 shows some lightning strike values with their related probability.
+As can be seen, 50% of lightning strokes have a current exceeding 35 kA and 5% a current exceeding 100 kA.
 The energy conveyed by the lightning stroke is therefore very high.

 Lightning also causes a large number of fires, mostly in agricultural areas (destroying houses or making them unfit for use).
 High-rise buildings are especially prone to lightning strokes.